 Sylvia Gaylord, Ph.D.
 (Northwestern University: Political Science) specializes in Latin America.
 A native of both the U.S. and Argentina, her research involves executive-legislative relations in Brazil.
 In addition to her participation in the comparative political economy side of the program, she is interested in Latin American resources policies and comparative politics of development.
 Languages in addition to English: Spanish (native speaker) and Portuguese.

-Kathleen J. Hancock, Associate Professor and Director of the MIPER Program (Profile)
+Kathleen J. Hancock, Associate Professor (Profile)

 Stratton Hall 322 • 303.384.2407 • firstname.lastname@example.org